AzrReen/book-community-app/README.md

 - Displaying real-time updates from Firestore streams

 2. Application Logic Layer (Controller / State Management) This layer manages the business logic and application state.
-It acts as a bridge between the UI and Firebase services.
+It acts as a bridge between the UI and Firebase services. <br>
 Key responsibilities:
 - Managing authentication state (logged in / logged out)
 - Handling marketplace logic such as creating listings, saving wishlists, and filtering books